ga-dc/outcomes/roadmap/week07/readme.md

 Open discussion - what worked/what didn’t.
 What do we need to practice moving forward?

 ## Homework
-- Review interview and negotiation materials below
-- Begin to work on your portfolio
-- You don't need to turn anything in next Monday
+Check your class calendar for your HW assingment due next Monday

 ## Further Reading/ Resources: